pdxiv/basset-lang/docs/Token_Reference.md

 ## Overview

-This document provides a comprehensive reference for all tokens used in the BASIC compiler.
+This document provides a comprehensive reference for all tokens used in Basset BASIC.
 Tokens are the fundamental units produced by the lexical analyzer (tokenizer) and consumed by the parser.
 Each token represents a keyword, operator, constant, or identifier.

 ## Token Organization